DDDDD AAAAA EEEEEEE DDDDD AAAAA L U U SSSSS

 DDDDD A A EEEEEEE DDDDD A A LLLLLLL UUUUU SSSSS

-This file describes the new features, changes, and bug fixes in Daedalus 3.4, that weren’t in the previous version.
-It is only useful if you’re already familiar with Daedalus 3.3 or before and want to know what the newest version offers.
+This file describes the new features, changes, and bug fixes in Daedalus 3.4 and 3.5, that weren’t in the previous two versions.
+It is only useful if you’re already familiar with Daedalus 3.3 or before and want to know what the newest versions offer.
 The file is divided into four sections:

 · 1) New Features: A list of new features.